philipharfield/CDMConverter/README.md

 The software is expandable to offer Any to Any medical format conversions.

 Code has been generated alongside a Modelio UML model.
 The software was developed in Eclipse and built using Maven.
 In relies upon https://hapifhir.io/ libraries to generate FHIR R4.
+The OMOP database instance currently needs to be SQLServer with the mssql-jdbc drivers are provided via Maven.
+Again, this could be extended to postgres etc.